-Capital projects will require significant amounts of debt and equity financing, which may not be available to us on acceptable terms, or at all.
+Capital projects may require significant amounts of debt and equity financing, which may not be available to us on acceptable terms, or at all.

-We plan to fund our growth capital expenditures, including any new pipeline construction projects and improvements or repairs to existing facilities that we may undertake, with proceeds from sales of our debt and equity securities and borrowings under our revolving credit facility; however, we cannot be certain that we will be able to issue our debt and equity securities on terms satisfactory to us, or at all.
-If we are unable to finance our expansion projects as expected, we could be required to seek alternative financing, the terms of which may not be attractive to us, or to revise or cancel our expansion plans.
+We may fund our growth capital expenditures, including any new pipeline construction projects and improvements or repairs to existing facilities that we may undertake, with proceeds from sales of our debt and equity securities and borrowings under our revolving credit facility; however, we cannot be certain that we will be able to issue our debt and equity securities on terms satisfactory to us, or at all.
+If we are required to seek alternative financing, the terms of which may not be attractive to us, or to revise or cancel our expansion plans.